TNO/knowledge-engine/README.md

 	- this readme.md file
 2. Make a commit for the release, and tag it with `git tag {x}.{y}.{z}` in GitLab.
 3. `mvn deploy` (for this you need `Deploy-Token` configured in your Maven's `settings.xml`)
-4. Build and push the new docker image:
+4. Build and push the new docker images:
 	- `docker build ./smart-connector-rest-dist -t docker-registry.inesctec.pt/interconnect/knowledge-engine/smart-connector-rest-dist:1.0.1`
+	- `docker build ./knowledge-directory -t docker-registry.inesctec.pt/interconnect/knowledge-engine/knowledge-directory:1.0.1`
 	- `docker push docker-registry.inesctec.pt/interconnect/knowledge-engine/smart-connector-rest-dist:1.0.1`
+	- `docker push docker-registry.inesctec.pt/interconnect/knowledge-engine/knowledge-directory:1.0.1`
 5. Prepare the next SNAPSHOT version and make a commit for that too.

 ## Running the REST server in Docker